6abc Dunkin' Thanksgiving Day Parade: Television coverage

 Since 1966, the parade has been broadcast on WPVI, as well as simulcast on other television stations throughout the United States.
 Viewers could also watch the telecast on the station's website, 6abc.com, ABC News Live, Disney+ and Hulu, and since 2023, the parade has been aired internationally via the YouTube page of ABC News.

 Good Morning America, ABC's national morning news program, sends a reporter to the event each year and covers festivities leading up to the parade.
 In 2013, then-Good Morning America weather anchor Sam Champion participated in hosting in his sixth year.
 In more recent years, current GMA weekday weather anchor Ginger Zee has participated in hosting.

 Jim O'Brien was the program's first host; Dave Roberts became a perennial host upon joining the station in 1978.
 After the sudden death of O'Brien in 1983, WPVI's Lisa Thomas-Laury joined as Roberts's co-host.
 Together, Roberts and Thomas-Laury hosted the parade for nearly 20 years.
 When Thomas-Laury began to experience health problems in 2002, WPVI weather anchor Cecily Tynan replaced her.
 2006 marked the program's first high-definition telecast.

 Since her return to WPVI, Thomas-Laury helped host the finale in 2006 and 2007.
 In 2009, the station announced that Roberts would retire from broadcasting on December 11 of that year.
 Thomas-Laury made a special appearance in 2009, to celebrate Roberts's years as host.
 Thomas-Laury (who would subsequently retire from broadcasting in 2016) and Roberts both made a special appearance in the broadcast booth during the centennial edition of the parade in 2019.

-The current hosting team is Tynan and WPVI news anchor Rick Williams, who replaced Roberts.
+Rick Williams took over for Roberts, starting with the 2010 edition.
+Tynan retired from broadcasting in August 2026 and it’s currently unknown who will replace her for the 2026 edition.

 Since 2024, the parade has simulcastly streamed nationally on ABC News Live, Disney+, and Hulu.

 WPVI also broadcasts annual live coverage of Philadelphia's Pulaski, Columbus, and Puerto Rican parades.